mdnaim2004/mdnaim2004/README.md

 <img align="right" src="https://cdn.dribbble.com/users/730703/screenshots/6581243/avento.gif" width="350"/>

-I'm studying Computer Science and Engineering (CSE) at Pundra University of Science and Technology.
+I'm studying Computer Science and Engineering (CSE).
 I enjoy learning new technologies, exploring different programming concepts, and improving my skills through practical and hands-on projects.
 I like working on tasks that help me understand how things work behind the scenes, whether it's building a simple feature, debugging a problem, or experimenting with a new tool.
 I'm focused on growing step by step, strengthening my fundamentals, and building a solid foundation for my future in the tech field.